 However, being a female is one of the most significant risk factors for stress incontinence.
-According to one study, 13 percent of women between the ages of 19 and 44, and 22 percent of women aged 45 to 64 will develop stress incontinence.
+According to

 Women are more at risk for stress incontinence mainly due to pregnancy and childbirth.
-Women who have given birth are 8 percent more likely to develop stress incontinence than those who have not.
+Women who have given birth are

 Also, women who give birth vaginally are more likely to develop stress incontinence than women who have a cesarean delivery.